This Matcha Mug Cake is the perfect afternoon pick-me-up. Matcha latte flavor, plus white chocolate chips, in mug cake form!

 Other Delicious Cake Recipes

 Love mug cakes?
-We’ve got more ideas for you!
-And, some single layer cakes that are bigger but barely more complicated to make.
+We’ve got more ideas and flavors for you!

 If you try this recipe, we would love to hear from you!
 Please rate this recipe and leave a comment below—your feedback is invaluable to us.